-On the first marching of the troops

-The Muses, hopeless of his pardon,

-Convey'd him underneath their hoops

-To a small closet in the garden.
+On the first marching of the troops The Muses, hopeless of his pardon, Convey'd him underneath their hoops To a small closet in the garden.

-So Rumor fays.
+avig mid) but grider Greds coal ! oiled the relief to the state the of the And the construction of the sound So Rumor fays.
 (Who will, believe.)

 But that they left the door a-jarr,

 Where, fafe and laughing in his fleeve,

-He heard the diftant din of war.
+He heard the distant din of war.

 Short was his joy.
 He little knew, The power of Magick was no fable.
-Out of the window, whisk, they flew, And left a spell upon the table.
+Out of the window, whisk, they flew, But left a spell upon the table.